Skip links

 How I Serve Whole30 Marry Me Chicken

 When I make this Whole30 Marry Me Chicken at home, I like to keep things simple for the side dishes.
-Steamed cauliflower rice is a go-to because it soaks up the creamy sauce beautifully and keeps the meal Whole30 compliant.
+Steamed cauliflower rice is a go-to because it soaks up the creamy sauce beautifully a technique I also use for the base of my Honey Lime Chicken and Avocado Rice Stack.

 The Small Detail That Makes This Work

 One of the joys of cooking is knowing you can adjust things to fit what you have or what you like.
-For this dish, if you don’t have chicken breast, boneless, skinless chicken thighs work just as well; they might just need a minute or two longer to cook.
+For this dish, if you don’t have chicken breast, boneless, skinless chicken thighs work just as well; they might just need a minute or two longer to cook a versatility you’ll also find in my Slow Cooker Lemon Herb Chicken with Rice.

 This Whole30 Marry Me Chicken stores well in an airtight container in the refrigerator for up to 3-4 days.
-It reheats gently on the stove over low heat, or in the microwave.
+It reheats gently on the stove over low heat or in the microwave a convenience I also value when prepping my Honey Pepper Chicken Pasta.

-If the sauce has thickened too much during storage, you can thin it with a tablespoon or two of chicken broth or water while reheating.
+If the sauce has thickened too much during storage, you can thin it with a tablespoon or two of chicken broth or water while reheating, similar to how I manage the sauce in my .
 I don’t typically recommend freezing creamy sauces made with coconut milk, as the texture can sometimes change upon thawing.

 Whole30 Marry Me Chicken recipe infographic with plated dish, ingredients, and step-by-step instructions.
 9x16 format.